x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md

 |**Email domain authentication**|[Implicit](https://docs.microsoft.com/office365/securitycompliance/anti-spoofing-protection#stopping-spoofing-with-implicit-email-authentication) using anti-spoof protection technology.|Explicit, based on the source domain's SPF, DKIM, and DMARC records in DNS.|
 |**X-MS-Exchange-SkipListedInternetSender**|Not available|The value of this message header field contains the IP address of the device or service where you deliver your email first.|

-## Enhanced Filtering for Connectors procedures
+## Procedures for Enhanced Filtering for Connectors

 ### What do you need to know before you begin?